yanamlnk/gradle-notes/contents/1-what-is-build-tool/README.md

 ## How do you “build” your code?
 ```
+	         Compile (transform
+	         into .class file)                            Run

-Source code —————-——————> Bytecode ————————————> JVM
+Source code ------------------------------> Bytecode -----------------------> JVM
-(Your code in       Compile (tranform         (1s and 0s)	     Run		(Java Virtual Machine
+(Your code in                             (1s and 0s)	     	     (Java Virtual Machine
-   .java file)	       into .class file)						takes bytecode and
+ .java file)	   						       takes bytecode and
 									   runs it)
 ```
-“Build” -> Compile = translate your human code into machine language (1s and 0s).

-## How do you compile?
+## How do you compile and run your code?

 1. JDK (Java Development Kit) has a compiler command `javac`.
 Run in terminal:

 ```
-javac Program1.java Program2.java
+javac Program.java
 ```
-Program1.class and Program2.class files will be created.
-To run them: use `java` command.
+Program.class file will be created.
+To run it: use `java` command.
 If you are on the same directory as your source code, then:
 ```
 java -cp .
-Program1
+Program
 ```
 2. IDE of your choosing usually has its own build mechanism.